Plyspeter/JohnTheFisherman/README.md

-To run this project, add it as a subdirectory in SRE!
+To run this project, add it as a subdirectory in [Simple Render Engine](https://github.com/mortennobel/SimpleRenderEngine).